Skip to content

 Ethical, Legal, and Social Issues

-• The National Human Genome Research Institute's (NHGRI) Ethical, Legal and Social Implications (ELSI) Research Program was established in 1990 as an integral part of the Human Genome Project (HGP) to foster basic and applied research on the ethical, legal and social implications of genetic and genomic research for individuals, families and communities.
-The ELSI Research Program funds and manages studies, and supports workshops, research consortia and policy conferences related to these topics.
+The National Human Genome Research Institute's (NHGRI) Ethical, Legal, and Social Implications (ELSI) Research Program was established in 1990 as an integral part of the Human Genome Project (HGP) to foster basic and applied research on the ethical, legal, and social implications of genetic and genomic research for individuals, families, and communities.
+The ELSI Research Program funds and manages studies, and supports workshops, research consortia, and policy conferences related to these topics.

 National Coalition for Health Professional Education in Genetics (NCHPEG)

-• integrating genetics content into the knowledge base of health professionals and students of the health professions,
+• Integrating genetics content into the knowledge base of health professionals and students of the health professions,

-• developing educational tools and information resources to facilitate the integration of genetics into health professional practice, and
+• Developing educational tools and information resources to facilitate the integration of genetics into health professional practice, and

-• strengthening and expanding the Coalition's interdisciplinary community of organizations and individuals committed to coordinated genetics education for health professionals.
+• Strengthening and expanding the Coalition's interdisciplinary community of organizations and individuals committed to coordinated genetics education for health professionals.

 International Society for Nurses in Genetics (ISONG)

-The ISONG Goals:
+ISONG Goals:

-• Advance nursing research in human genetics
+• Advance standards of practice and nursing research in human genetics.

 Books